 Age old Remedy and Disclaimer

-This ajwain water is an age old remedy and followed in my house since ages.
+This ajwain water is an age-old remedy and followed in my house for ages.
 But I am no doctor and this are my kitchen experiments or practices followed at my place as home remedies.
 It is up to you to follow or not.
-I have mentioned in my disclaimer but mentioning here again, that I am not liable for any side effects of using any recipe, if at all it happens.
+I have mentioned in my disclaimer but mentioning here again, that I am not liable for any side effects of using any recipe if at all it happens.
 Neither CookWithRenu, nor the writers, contributors, and other representatives will be liable for loss, injury or damage of any kind whatsoever, howsoever caused, arising out of or in connection with the use of or reliance on any content on this website.

 The Theme

-I am sharing this today with our FoodieMonday Bloghop group where the #226 theme is Grandma Remedies.
-Narmada from Nams Corner suggested us to share some age old Grandma Remedies.
+I am sharing this today with our FoodieMonday Blog hop group where the #226 theme is Grandma Remedies.
+Narmada from Nams Corner suggested sharing some age-old Grandma Remedies.
 I wanted to share my kadha, but decided to share this simple Ajwain Water Recipe.
 Before I continue further, hop on to Narmada’s blog for some yummy and delicious recipes.

 - Masala Gud | Spicy Jaggery Bites